Norwegian Wood

 educational fundamentals", and many financial leaders who endorsed

-this "spirit" had contributed their private funds to the construction of
+this "spirit" had contributed their private funds to the

 the place.
 This was the public face of the project, though what lay